Skip to content Leave Site Now

 Settling problems outside of court

 You do not have to go to court to decide every legal issue.
-If you and your former partner want to work together, you can mediate.
+Mediation can help you and your ex make decisions together about decision-making responsibility (custody), support, or parenting time (formerly access) outside of court.

-We have mediators in Milton, Ottawa, Brampton, Peel and Newmarket that can help you if you qualify.
-If you do not qualify, we can refer you to other mediators who are either free or charge you depending on what you’re able to pay.
+If you qualify for legal aid, you can access free mediation services in Milton, Ottawa, Brampton, and Peel.
+If you do not qualify, we can refer you to other mediators who are either free or charge you depending on what you are able to pay.

 Click here to download image.